Cognitive-Driven Development Helps Software Teams to Keep Code Units Under the Limit!: CDD at Zup

 \subsubsection{Defining the costs of each ICP}

 Afterward, one should also define the cost of each ICP.
 As a general rule of thumb, each ICP costs 1.
 However, the team could vary this definition accordingly.
-For instance, the \handora team decided that external coupling cost 0.5 only.
+After a long discussion, the \handora team decided that external coupling cost 0.5 only.
 The rationale is that even though the team frequently deals with these cases, they still spend a few seconds trying to figure out their meaning; all other ICPs cost 1.